ragardner/tktrees/DOCUMENTATION.md

 In the tree panel:

-Find: Clicking the find button will attempt to find either an ID or detail (depending on which you has selected in the drop-down box on the right of "Find") with letters, numbers etc. you have typed into the entry box on the right of the drop-down box.
-The drop-down box below the Find button will display any results found within the CURRENTLY viewed hierarchy.
+1. Find: Clicking the find button will attempt to find either an ID or detail.
+    - This depends on which is selected in the drop-down box on the right of "Find".
+    - The drop-down box below the Find button will display any results found within the CURRENTLY viewed hierarchy.

-All finds are NOT case sensitive, including "exact match".
+    - All finds are **not** case sensitive, including "exact match".

-Hierarchy: This is the drop-down box where you can select which parent column/hierarchy to view.
+2. Hierarchy: This is the drop-down box where you can select which parent column/hierarchy to view.

-In the sheet panel:
+1. In the sheet panel:

-Tagged IDs (Ctrl + T): Allows you to tag IDs, tagged IDs show up in the dropdown box next to the button and persist through saving as .json and .xlsx.
+    - Tagged IDs (Ctrl + T): Allows you to tag IDs, tagged IDs show up in the dropdown box next to the button and persist through saving as .json and .xlsx.

-Find: Works the same way that the Find button for the Tree panel works except it searches the sheet instead.
+    - Find: Works the same way that the Find button for the Tree panel works except it searches the sheet instead.

 ---